visze/MPRA_QC_analysis/README.md

 Start Jupyter and open the notebooks

-## Contributing – Notebook Cleanliness
+## Contributing – Notebook Cleanliness (recommended for your own use)

 This repository uses [**pre-commit**](https://pre-commit.com/) with [**nbstripout**](https://github.com/kynan/nbstripout)
 to keep Jupyter notebooks clean in Git (no `execution_count` churn, no cell outputs).